jesseward/zoofuse/README.md

 *Directories*

 Zookeeper does not have the notion of a Directory.
-In order to simulate and map a znode to a filesytem directory object, a Get (to Zookeeper) is made against the znode, if the target znode > 0 children, this znode is considered to be a "directory" (file type  set to S_IFDIR).
+In order to simulate and map a znode to a file system directory object, a Get (to Zookeeper) is made against the znode, if the target znode > 0 children, this znode is considered to be a "directory" (file type  set to S_IFDIR).
 This leads to race conditions where certain znodes/file objects may flip back and forth between S_IFDIR and S_IFREG (regular file).